cilium/cilium/Documentation/helm-values.rst

      - Annotations for the clustermesh-apiserver For GKE LoadBalancer, use annotation cloud.google.com/load-balancer-type: "Internal" For EKS LoadBalancer, use annotation service.beta.kubernetes.io/aws-load-balancer-internal: 0.0.0.0/0
      - object
      - ``{}``
+   * - :spelling:ignore:`clustermesh.apiserver.service.enableSessionAffinity`
+     -
+     - string
+     - ``"HAOnly"``
    * - :spelling:ignore:`clustermesh.apiserver.service.externalTrafficPolicy`
      - The externalTrafficPolicy of service used for apiserver access.
      - string
      - ``nil``
    * - :spelling:ignore:`clustermesh.apiserver.service.internalTrafficPolicy`
      - The internalTrafficPolicy of service used for apiserver access.
+     - string
+     - ``"Cluster"``
+   * - :spelling:ignore:`clustermesh.apiserver.service.loadBalancerClass`
+     - Configure a loadBalancerClass.
+Allows to configure the loadBalancerClass on the clustermesh-apiserver LB service in case the Service type is set to LoadBalancer (requires Kubernetes 1.24+).
+     - string
+     - ``nil``
+   * - :spelling:ignore:`clustermesh.apiserver.service.loadBalancerIP`
+     - Configure a specific loadBalancerIP.
+Allows to configure a specific loadBalancerIP on the clustermesh-apiserver LB service in case the Service type is set to LoadBalancer.
      - string
      - ``nil``
    * - :spelling:ignore:`clustermesh.apiserver.service.nodePort`